 Most schools in the area even have the day off…for an “administration day”.

 Since the horse races usually involve gambling the schools can’t call it an official holiday for the Oaks…but pretty much everyone knows it is.

-The Oaks gets the better of the cocktails if you ask me.
+The Oaks gets the better of the cocktail in the Oaks Lily Cocktail if you ask me.